How a Green Lawn Can Help Keep Your Family Healthy

 * Faber Taylor, A., Kuo, F.E., & Sullivan, W.C.
 (2001).
 "Coping with ADD: The surprising connection to green play settings."
 Environment and Behavior, 33(1), 54-77.

 Research has linked grass and green space to longer life for seniors, faster recovery from injury, lower body mass, and less stress.
-Whether in a park, surrounding a hospital or office building, or in your yard, the natural green of a lawn provides a comfortable, pleasant environment that enhances your quality of life.
+In other words, the natural green of a lawn (or other green space) provides a comfortable, pleasant environment that can give your and your family's quality of life a big boost—and that's good news worth hearing.